AMArostegui/CoreNLPClient.Net/README.md

 ## Compatibility

 The library has been developed and tested on **Windows and Linux**, using **.NET Core 3.1**, but should work with older versions although I haven’t tried.

 The targeted version has been **CoreNLP 4.0.0** but, again, it should work with previous releases.
+The server needs **Java 8** to run.

 Furthermore, it should also work with **.NET Framework 4.7.2** and above.